kevin19980113/kevin19980113/README.md

 <h1 align="center">Hi 👋, I'm Hyunho Lee </h1>
-<h3 align="left">💻 I am a developer who constantly fuels my passion for development day by day.</h3>
+<h2 align="left">💻 I am a developer who constantly fuels my passion for development day by day.</h2>

 🚀 I'm passionate about expading my skills and knowledge.<br/> My journey in the world of code is fueled by an continuous curiosity and a drive to grow.<br/>
 📚 I'm constantly look back my skillset and knowledge, embracing new technologies and methodologies to stay at the forefront of web development.<br/>
 ⚡️ Every project is a new challenge, an opportunity to push my boundaries and create innovative solutions.<br /> I thrive on problem-solving and am constantly seeking new challenges that allow me to grow both personally and professionally.

+<h2 align="left">🎒My Story</h3>
-I've worked as a software developer in South Korea 🇰🇷, mainly focusing on 3D medical image rendering.<br/> At that time, I didn't have a clear goal of what I really wanted to achieve as a developer, and I was a passive developer who only did the work given by the company.
+I've worked as a software developer in South Korea 🇰🇷, mainly focusing on 3D medical image rendering.<br/> At that time, I didn't have a clear goal of what I really wanted to achieve as a developer, and I was a passive developer who only did the work given by the company.<br/>
-After deeply considering what I truly wanted to do and trying to organize my complex thoughts, I came to Canada.
+After deeply considering what I truly wanted to do and trying to organize my complex thoughts, I came to Canada.<br/>
-I developed a great interest in web development and have been continuously studying and self-improving, dreaming of one day opening my own service or business.
+I developed a great interest in web development and have been continuously studying and self-improving, dreaming of one day opening my own service or business.<br/>
-As I shifted my main focus from software development centered on medical image 3D rendering to web development, you might feel that my career in this field is inconsistent or lacking. <h4>However, I would like to describe myself as:</h4>
+As I shifted my main focus from software development centered on medical image 3D rendering to web development, you might feel that my career in this field is inconsistent or lacking.<br/> <h3>However, I would like to describe myself as:</h3>

-<h5>🎯'Not just a passive developer who simply handles given tasks, but an active learner and creator who constantly seeks what I want to achieve from where I am, continuously self-improves, and expands my domain.'</h5>
+<h3>🎯'Not just a passive developer who simply handles given tasks, but an active learner and creator who constantly seeks what I want to achieve from where I am, continuously self-improves, and expands my domain.'</h3>

-<h5>🔥'A proactive developer who not only understands web development but also possesses deep knowledge of low-level programming like C and C++, as well as a profound mathematical understanding of 3D rendering.</h5>
+<h3>🔥'A proactive developer who not only understands web development but also possesses deep knowledge of low-level programming like C and C++, as well as a profound mathematical understanding of 3D rendering.</h3>

-<h4>I know it's challenging at times, but I believe that everyone is running their own race, in their own time.
-We are in our time zone.</h4>
+<h3>I know it's challenging at times, but I believe that everyone is running their own race, in their own time.
+We are in our time zone.</h3>

 ## Connect with me: